-If the parent's native language or other mode of communication is not a written language, then the district needs to take steps to verbally translate the prior written notice, or by another understandable way, in the parent's native language or other mode of communication.
-The district will need to make sure that it can show, in writing, that the prior written notice was translated appropriately and that the parent understood its contents.
+If your native language or other mode of communication is not a written language, then the educational agency needs to take steps to verbally translate the prior written notice, or by another understandable way, in your native language or other mode of communication.
+The educational agency will need to make sure that it can show, in writing, that the prior written notice was translated appropriately and that you understood its contents.